-This repair mechanism I am referring to is so refined and Divinely evolved that no one can adequately describe it.
-Nonetheless, you can print these writings off and add them to your Owner’s Manual as an addendum, if you like.
-I intend to leave you with some worthwhile tips for your driving safety and pleasure.
-Please forgive any perceived arrogance which you may ascribe to my offering, and try not to project and transfer any of your own.
+This repair mechanism I am referring to is so refined and divinely evolved that no one can adequately describe it.
+Nonetheless, you can download these ideas into your own mind and add them to your mental Owner’s Manual as an addendum, if you like.
+I hope to leave you with some worthwhile tips for your driving safety and pleasure.

 I have alot of driving experience, as well as a good driving record.
-I have also dealt with alot of types of blow-outs, burn-outs, and wreckage along the way.
+I have also helped alot of types of blow-outs, burn-outs, and wreckage along the way.

-In the shifting of our four-on-the-floor gears of body-mind-emotion-spirit we shall begin with a consideration of the mind gear and how we might learn to shift this gear more efficiently, and not wear it out, and not foul up the rest of the gears in the transmission case.
+In the shifting of our four-on-the-floor gears of body-mind-emotion-spirit we can begin with a consideration of the mind gear and how we might learn to shift this gear more efficiently, and not wear it out, and not allow it to foul up the rest of the gears in the transmission case.

-The mind gear is often the most clunky and difficult of the gears in the day-to-day motoring and shifting of a life process.
-This is because we are continually lapsing into some kind of an Identity crisis as we attempt to get our mind into the correct transmission gear position and orientation.
-Everybody does this Identity crisis…every day.
+The mind gear is often the most clunky and difficult of the gears in the day to day gear shifting and motoring of a life process.
+This is because we are continually lapsing into some kind of an identity crisis as we attempt to get our mind into the correct transmission gear position and orientation.
+Everybody visits this identity crisis…every day.

 What is God’s idea of Itself as your life?